Fulton Summer Academy

 How much do Fulton Summer Academy programs cost?

-In-person day camps are estimated at $600.
-This covers the cost of daily lunch and snacks, camp faculty and staffing, space rentals, extracurricular activities, supplies/materials and camp swag.
+In-person day camps are varying in costs.
+Please see the specific day camp description for the exact cost.
+Each camp fee covers the cost of daily lunch and snacks, camp faculty and staffing, space rentals, extracurricular activities, supplies/materials and camp swag.

 Is there an application fee?